Class Absence Notification

 Pregnancy and Parenting

-If you are seeking a class absence notification for pregnancy or parenting please contact the Office of Title IX Compliance.
+If you are seeking a class absence notification for pregnancy or parenting please contact the Office of Access and Equity.

 - Non-urgent doctors appointments (dentist visits, annual exams, physicals, etc.)